 You could set your sights on a daring trek through the French Alps.
 Or a few flights of stairs running up the Eiffel Tower may be all that stand in the way of you and a stunning photograph.

-With nostalgic city streets, historic museums, stunning architecture and endless planes of lush, European countryside, the country offers something spectacular to every traveller who visits.
+With nostalgic city streets, historic museums, stunning architecture and endless kilometres of lush, European countryside, the country offers something spectacular to every traveller who visits.

 On This Page: